top of page

-Adventure awaits.
+Adventure awaits!

-- 3 min read
+• 3 min read

 When I tell anyone that I have started a blog, the next question is, 'What's it about?"

 I was not prepared the first time someone asked me this question and immediately regretted not having an elevator answer ready.
 "Me," I sheepishly replied and instantly recognizing how egocentric I must sound.
 "And my family,"I quickly added.
+I began trying to describe to her in a few simple words why I suddenly felt compelled to start writing.
+For starters I knew that this was a year that needed to be recorded.
+There have been a few especially significant years in our lives that stand out, and early on I could see that 2025 was already shaping up to be one of them.

 This year, 2025 - The twins are graduating from high school.
 T is going away to college, something that will likely be devastating for W since they have never been apart.
 Very soon we will be selling our house that we have loved for the last 9 years, moving out of state and begin making our lives in Colorado.
 Hopefully this is our last move.
 A new climate with a higher elevation awaits us which will take some getting used to.
 We still need to find a new home, new schools for M and W and set up services for our two guys with disabilities.
-We will need to learn how to navigate a new city, find new doctors and learn how to drive in snow and ice conditions with chains.
+We will need to learn how to navigate a new city, find new doctors and learn how to drive in snow and ice conditions with chains on the tires.
 Oh, and R is turning 21 which means he will have access to dispensaries and that could end up being an issue.

 While all this is happening, there is also the uncertainty (and chaos) that this new Trump administration has brought and what it could mean for our family.
 So far, none of it has been good and we are only a month in.